polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 Save the file, and open up the _"Endpoints"_ dashboard link, in for instance a different tab in your browser.
-Click the _"Show endpoints"_ slider, and filter for _"hello-world"_ if this gives you a lot of results.
+Click the _"Show endpoints"_ slider, and filter for _"hello-world"_ if this gives you a lot of files.
 Click the endpoint, at which point you'll see something such as the following.

 ![How your Hello World endpoint will look like](https://servergardens.files.wordpress.com/2020/09/invoke-endpoint.png)